Photo: Dillon-Wanner, Denver, United States

 The Law

-The Colorado Artist Company Act (Senate Bill 26-133) creates a new type of business entity designed specifically for creative people.
-Here's where it came from and what it does.
+The Colorado Artist Companies Act (Senate Bill 26-133) creates a new type of business entity designed specifically for creative people.
+Here’s where it came from and what it does.

 Why a new business structure?